 Do Beagles Need Another Dog?

-If you’re the kind of person that can’t usually give your Beagleyour attention, it would prove to be necessary to get it another companion, whether another Beagle or any other breed of dog (as discussed above), that it can play with and have a good company with.
+If you’re the kind of person that can’t usually give your Beagleyour attention, it will prove to be necessary to get it another companion, whether another Beagle or any other breed of dog (as discussed above), that it can play with and have a good company with.

 (Find out more about whether beagles can be left alone.)